XNAT-Dashboards/XNAT-Dashboards/docs/user_guide.rst

 ----------------

 Downloading data is the process of fetching data from the XNAT instance and saving it as pickle.
-This saved pickcle is used for plotting graphs and information other informations of the XNAT instance from which it fetched data.
+This saved pickcle is used for plotting graphs and other informations of the XNAT instance from which it fetched data.

 Create a python file with following content and name it download_data.py